 Keep a Secret

-Buyers may get a little confused if they see small changes happening one at a time.
+Buyers may get confused if they see small changes happening one at a time.
 This is especially true if something changes more than once.
-You don’t want four or five different versions of your new logo or website design out there for public consumption before the final decision is made.
+You don’t want four or five different versions of your new logo or website design out there for public consumption before you settle on the final decision.

-You can’t test your rebrand on your full buying audience.
-Instead, make all the changes in-house and test them with a select group of people.
+You can’t test your rebrand on your entire buying audience.
+Instead, make all the changes in-house and test them with a select group.
 Make sure everything is just right before you plan your unveiling.
-Also, have a statement ready to explain your rebrand so buyers can see up front that you’re not going anywhere…except maybe up.
+Also, have a statement ready to explain your rebrand so buyers can see upfront that you’re not going anywhere except maybe up.

 The Big Unveil

 Only after you’re sure you’ve hit all the right notes, you’re ready to unveil your rebrand to the world.
 Have your promotional pieces ready to go, including blogs, web copy, press releases, and social media announcements.
-You don’t want to scramble at the last minute and hit the wrong note.
+You want to avoid scrambling at the last minute and hitting the wrong note.

 Your unveiling content must match your old brand and your new strategy.
-This is a difficult bridge to build, and that’s why you need plenty of time to get your unveiling tasks complete.
+This is a difficult bridge to build, so you need plenty of time to complete your unveiling tasks.
 Do a dry run with your trusted advisors.
 Ask for their opinions on your presentation.
 Have you answered any questions that might arise with your press release and website announcement?

 Keep Loyal Customers

-When your best customers start seeing changes, they may get a little nervous.
+When your best customers see changes, they may get a little nervous.
 Rumors often crop up around a rebrand, such as mergers, changes in leadership, or even a last-ditch effort to save your company.
-Let them know everything is just fine and that you’re just updating your image.
+Let them know everything is business as usual and that you’re just updating your image.

 As long as you have an answer ready for any of the questions that might arise, you should easily transition into your new brand image.
 Of course, we’re always here to help you.
 From start to finish, we can walk you through a rebrand so that you experience none of the pain and all of the rewards.